BakingTray

 Connecting to the device

 Before proceeding with this step ensure the area surrounding the stage is clear of obstructions.
 Remove the objective, the water bath, and the blade holder.
-The motion control classes page describes how BakingTray handles motion control hardware.
+The describes how BakingTray handles motion control hardware.
 Briefly, each physical motion axis consists of a linear stage and a controller for that stage.
 BakingTray represents these as separate software entities: a class that inherits linearstage represents the stage and a class that inherits linearcontroller represents the stage controller.
 To connect to the TC1000 Z-jack from the command line we first need to build the stage class then attach it to the controller:

 % Make an instance of the Haydon 43k4U linear stage class